Are You Willing to Search for Truth?

 Thomas Ferguson was a true believer of the Mormon faith.
 He was on fire for the LDS church.
 He dedicated his life and fortune to proving the claims of the Mormon prophet, Joseph Smith.
 His life and the results of his search can be a lesson for those who are willing to search for truth…even when it is not what you want.

 Archeologists working in Israel in 1961 uncovered an astounding find.
 They unearthed a partially destroyed marble block while digging at the site of 4th Century theater.
 There was nothing remarkable about the marble.
 What was fascinating was the inscription.
 It read “to the Roman Emperor from the Governor of Judea, Pontius Pilate.”
 Yes, that Pilate.
 He was the guy who ordered Jesus crucified.
 The simple slab of marble had been originally part of a 1st Century building at that site built by the man who ordered the execution of Jesus.

 The “Pilate Stone, as it is known, followed similar finds dealing with King David, Hezekiah and many others.
 It came after years of finding Jewish coins in the Temple Mount.
-Mountains of archeological finds have been located that attest to the the historical details of the Holy Bible.
+Mountains of archeological evidence have been located that attest to the historical details of the Holy Bible.

 The evidence is not just in Isreali dirt either.
 There are victory columns in Rome depicting the destruction of the Jewish Temple.
 Roman and Jewish historians wrote of Jesus.
 John the Baptist, Apostle James, and the Jewish people.
 Ancient documents and carvings attest in many different ways to the Biblical narrative.
 There are estimated to be 35,000 distinct Biblical archeological finds alone.